 The aircraft landed at 4:16 am HKG time..I’m so excited!

 First things first, go straight to immigration for access to the country.
 You will sign an arrival card like below that are available in the booth.
 It only took me 30 minutes.

-Note: Not all passport holder can easily get past immigration and have the transit visa.
-Some will be asked to provide supporting documents.
+Note: Not all passport holder can easily get past immigration and acquire the transit visa.
+Some nationality will be asked to provide supporting documents for their passport.
 Look up IATA Travel Centre online to know the requirements for your country of origin.
 You must do this before booking a flight.

 “I was flying alone and have no contact in Hongkong so I needed google in my life.”